API Implementation with Commerce

 </script>

-How can I easily test out the Commerce API?
+How can I easily test out a Commerce API?

-To the right you’ll see the Authorization header.
+Below is an example of utilizing this “Try It!" section with Sovrn’s Transactions API documentation.
+To the right of the page, you’ll see the Authorization header.
 This is where you’ll need to place your secret key in the format: secret {SECRET KEY}

-Scroll to the bottom of the page and you'll see Query Params.
-You can fill these in and click “Try It!” to get an example response.
+Scroll down the page and you'll see the Query Params section.
+You can fill out these parameter fields and click “Try It!” to get an example response.

 I still need help.